 3) No boating or swimming, including portable boats brought by the public

 4) NO DOGS or other pets are permitted unless on a leash

 The whole of the Santanoni Mountains and all of the Adirondacks for that matter, has a big game hunting season that starts on the next to last Saturday in October and lasts until the first Sunday in December.
-Do ware bright coloured clothing and do not be alarmed is you hear shots, or men (99.999999% of the time it is a guy but i supose that there are some women hunters out there too) with guns.
+Do wear bright-colored clothing and do not be alarmed is you hear shots, or men (99.999999% of the time it is a guy but I suppose that there are some women hunters out there too) with guns.

 As well the col is usually totally dry after about 2 weeks with no rain or so I have been lead to believe.

-Normally this route is wet so do take precautions when prepairing for it.
+Normally this route is wet so do take precautions when preparing for it.

 In winter the Ski from Duck Hole to the Upper works and back is quite fun.

 Same as for all Adirondack mountains.

 2) No camping withing 150 feet of a stream or other water source except at a designated campsite.